 Developed key art concepts and multiple creative directions

-Led key art compositing and oversaw retouching and finishing
+Led compositing and oversaw retouching and finishing

-Designed a comprehensive style guide to support campaign consistency
+Built a style guide to maintain consistency

 Gold Winner — Printing Impressions Gold Ink Awards